GPenet/u06_naming/README.md

 the standard output is 10+1+14

-the output is rank;bitf is -v4-n is in the command line
+the output is rank;bitf if -v4-n is in the command line

 =================================================================